Medically reviewed by

 The unique needs of your body will vary according to your combination of diet, lifestyle, health goals, and history.
 But, there are some established guidelines for supplementation during pregnancy.

-Due to their ability to prevent common birth defects, calcium, folic acid, iodine, and iron are common ingredients in prenatal vitamins.
-Continue reading to find out how these nutrients protect you and your baby from serious risks.
+Due to their ability to support a developing baby, calcium, folic acid, iodine, and iron are common ingredients in prenatal vitamins.
+Continue reading to find out how these nutrients protect you and support your baby.

 Folic acid is a nutrient you often hear about in relation to prenatal vitamins.
 It is a B-vitamin necessary for the formation of cells, which is critical for the development of the brain and spinal cord.
 Pregnant women require 400 to 800 mcg of folate throughout pregnancy, and it is especially important during the early stages.

 A study published by the Journal of the American Medical Association, found that supplementing with folic acid reduced the risk of neural tube defects by 72%.
-Neural tube defects are among the most common birth defects.
 This makes folic acid one of the key nutrients to begin taking prior to conception.

 If you have diabetes, epilepsy, or an autoimmune disease, be sure to ask your doctor about folic acid supplements.
 You should also consult a doctor if you've had a child with a birth defect in the past.
 Based on these conditions, a doctor may want to prescribe a higher dose of folic acid or other supplements.